therealvladbekker/wireguard-windows/README.md

  ### 3. Run Wireguard config generator.
 **_NOTE:_** Make sure that the generator script and the configuration file are in the same folder
+ * This will generate a file called Perimeter81.conf containing a config of the peer that P81 gateway will allow connections from
+ * This also applies a few configuration changes to the registry which are required to enable IP routing and make sure that the ICS will persist a reboot
+ * A reboot will be required later due to these changes
  * Configuration file named **Perimeter81.conf** should be generated for you in the same folder

  ### 4. Import the newly created configuration file into the wireguard connector